Internet in South Korea: Symptoms

-Although there's major disagreements whether Internet Addiction causes symptoms, “most authors agree that the preoccupation with the Internet and withdrawal symptoms (e.g., dysphoria, anxiety, irritability) when unable to access the internet must be present” (Uribe & Schub, 2018, par.
-4).
+Although there's major disagreements whether Internet Addiction causes symptoms, "most authors agree that the preoccupation with the Internet and withdrawal symptoms (e.g., dysphoria, anxiety, irritability) when unable to access the internet must be present".
 Just like many common addictions, symptoms occur whether its alcohol, drugs, gambling, shopping, and many more.
 Every addiction is unique from one another due to its nature of addiction but behind the addiction are almost too similar due to what it is doing with the brain controlling and manipulating the human to do a certain act based on the type of addiction.

-Other symptoms of internet addiction can consist “development of tolerance, repeated inability to cut back on Internet use, disregard for the consequences (physical, psychological, and/or social) of overuse, loss of interest in other activities in favor of Internet use, and Internet use as a means of escape or mood elevation (Tao et al., 2010)” (Uribe & Schub, 2018, par.
-4).
+Other symptoms of internet addiction can consist "development of tolerance, repeated inability to cut back on Internet use, disregard for the consequences (physical, psychological, and/or social) of overuse, loss of interest in other activities in favor of Internet use, and Internet use as a means of escape or mood elevation (Tao et al., 2010)".
 Just like all addictions, there are treatments that are created to treat and solve an addiction.

 Outlook & treatments

 Some ways that internet addiction can be solved especially for younger children is for parents to be more proactive when letting children having access to the internet on the daily as well as the number of devices.
-Parents are critical when it comes to children being addicted to the internet due to the responsibilities it has on the daily usage of internet (Young & Nabuco 2017, p.
-155).
+Parents are critical when it comes to children being addicted to the internet due to the responsibilities it has on the daily usage of internet.

-In South Korea, there are "regional education offices that provide services such as in-school counseling, screening surveys, preventive disciplines and, for severe cases, addiction camp" (Sullivan, 2019, par.
-10).
-The South Korean government provides and finances most of the camps through the national or municipal levels, which has been for more than a decade.
+In South Korea, there are "regional education offices that provide services such as in-school counseling, screening surveys, preventive disciplines and, for severe cases, addiction camp".
+The South Korean government provides and finances most of the camps through the national or municipal levels, which it has been doing for more than a decade.

-The internet addiction camp is a place “where people can go to receive help for the unhealthy relationship that they have with the internet” (Newsround, 2019, par.
-3).
+The internet addiction camp is a place "where people can go to receive help for the unhealthy relationship that they have with the internet".
 Its purpose is to support those who are in need by becoming more independent from the internet and depict their views when using the internet.
 The rules are very strict as it does not allow phones and any devices are must be given to the instructors immediately especially like hair straighteners.
 Its goal is to help the people to find ways to be happier when doing other types of activities like craft sessions, games and activities rather than using the internet.
 Over 1,200 young people have attended the internet addiction camp since 2014.